cryptomator/cloud-access-swift/Tests/CryptomatorCloudAccessIntegrationTests/README.md

 If you are building via a CI system, set these secret environment variables accordingly.

 ### How to Get the Secrets

-#### Box

-To get a developer token for Box, generate it in the Box Developer Portal, keeping in mind that it expires after 60 minutes.
-For more detailed instructions, check out the [OAuth 2.0 Documentation from Box](https://developer.box.com/guides/authentication/oauth2/).

-We use Developer Tokens instead of OAuth 2.0 tokens for our integration tests because they are simpler to manage.
-OAuth tokens require a mechanism to refresh tokens and update secrets, which introduces complexity.
-Developer Tokens, although they expire every 60 minutes, are easier to generate and replace manually, making them more practical for our current setup.

 #### Dropbox